Twisted Donaldson invariants: Introduction

 At present we do not know how to treat non compactness of the moduli spaces in the non commutative case, which is the reason why we restrict $r \leq 2$.

 The condition of $\Gamma$ being admissible touches with smooth structure on the underlying manifold.
-Actually it is a crucial condition to verify Novikov conjecture which is still open in general and is a fundamental problem in the study of high dimensional smooth structure: \begin{proposition} [\cite{Connes-Moscovici}] Let $M$ be a compact oriented smooth manifold of arbitrary dimension.
+Actually it is a crucial condition to verify the Novikov conjecture which is still open in general and is a fundamental problem in the study of high dimensional smooth structure: \begin{proposition} \cite{Connes-Moscovici} Let $M$ be a compact oriented smooth manifold of arbitrary dimension.
 If $\pi_1(M) \equiv \Gamma$ is admissible, then $\Gamma$ satisfies the Novikov conjecture on homotopy invariance of higher signatures. \end{proposition} In particular, the conclusion holds, if it admits a smooth algebra $C^{\infty}(\Gamma)$ with polynomial cohomology and rapid decay property.
 It has not yet been known whether each finitely presented group could satisfy admissibility, nor any counter example has been known.

 From the view point of study on smooth structure on four manifolds, it would be of particular interest for us to try to construct the twisted Donaldson map without the conditions on fundamental groups.
 There are two aspects for this.
-One is that in order to formulate the twisted Donaldson invariant, we have used the Connes -Moscovici index formula which cannot be applied to a general group, and we have to assume that the group is admissible.
-The other is that the rational cohomology group of the configuration space is generated by the image of the standard $\mu$ map, in the case of simply connected four manifolds.
+One is that in order to compute the twisted Donaldson invariant, we will have to use the Connes -Moscovici index formula which cannot be applied to a general group, and we have to assume that the group is admissible.
+The other is that the rational cohomology group of the configuration space is generated by the image of the standard $\mu$ map, in the case of simply connected 4-manifolds.
 So it makes sense to speculate that the fundamental group $\Gamma$ will appear in the generalization of the Donaldson invariant to the non-simply connected case.

 It turns out that the pull backs of these maps recover the twisted Donaldson's invariant for commutative case described above.
 Suppose $\Gamma \cong \Z^n$ is free abelian, and let $\Delta: \Pic(B\Gamma) \to \Pic(B\Gamma) \times \Pic(B\Gamma)$ be the diagonal map.
 Then it induces the homomorphisms